richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

-Ensure WG process and content management
+Ensure WG process and content management:
 : The Chair has ultimate responsibility for ensuring that a working group achieves forward progress and meets its milestones.
 The Chair is also responsible to ensure that the working group operates in an open and fair manner.
 For some working groups, this can be accomplished by having the Chair perform all management-related activities.
 In other working groups --- particularly those with large or divisive participation --- it is helpful to allocate process and/or secretarial functions to other participants.
 Process management pertains strictly to the style of working group interaction and not to its content.
 It ensures fairness and detects redundancy.
 The secretarial function encompasses document editing.
-It is quite common for a working group to assign the task of specification Editor to one or two participants.
+It is quite common for a working group to assign the task of document Editor to one or two participants.
 Sometimes, they also are part of the design team, described below.

-Moderate the WG email list
+Moderate the WG email list:
 : The Chair should attempt to ensure that the discussions on this list are relevant and that they converge to consensus agreements.
   The Chair should make sure that discussions on the list are summarized and that the outcome is well documented (to avoid repetition).
 The Chair also may choose to schedule organized on- line "sessions" with agenda and deliverables.
 These can be structured as true meetings, conducted over the course of several days (to allow participation across the Internet).